Gedevan-Aleksizde/HellishQuartJP/README.md

 # Requirements

 * 64 bit Windows OS
-    * If your machine is Linux OS, it may works with protontricks (detail)[https://melonwiki.xyz/#/README?id=linux-instructions].
+    * If your machine is Linux OS, it may works with protontricks [detail](https://melonwiki.xyz/#/README?id=linux-instructions)
 * Latest Hellish Quart from Steam
     * I check only Steam version.
-I don't have GOG version.
+I don't have GOG version

 # How to install